Hampi

 Plan sightseeing by zone to minimize back-and-forth across the ruins area.

-Best areas to stay in Hampi
+Best Areas to Stay in Hampi

 Hampi Bazaar / Virupaksha side